I Love India

 Nutritional Value Of Shiitake Mushrooms

 Shiitake mushrooms (Lentinula edodes) are wonderful delectable mushrooms, which usually grow on the white oak logs.
-The plant is native to East Asia particularly China, Japan, Korea and Thailand where it has been cultivated for the past 1000 years.
-The plant is cultivated on Shii trees.
-The mushrooms are produced at colder temperatures by slicing shii trees and then placing the logs that were already producing shiitakes.
-For long this wonder plant has been known for its excellent medicinal activities.
-The known record of Shii take cultivation can be traced back in 199 AD by Wu Sang Kwuang, born during the Song Dynasty (AD 960–1127).
-This medicinal mushroom provides relief from diseases like respiratory problems, liver trouble, weakness, poor blood circulation and exhaustion.
-It helps in boosting life energy and prevent premature ageing.
+The plant is native to East Asia, particularly China, Japan, Korea and Thailand, where it has been cultivated for the past 1000 years.
+The known record of Shiitake cultivation can be traced back ion 199 AD, by Wu Sang Kwuang, born during the Song Dynasty (AD 960–1127).
+Today, the plant is cultivated on Shii trees.
+The mushrooms are produced at colder temperatures, by slicing shii trees and then placing the logs that were already producing shiitakes.

 Shiitake Mushrooms Nutrition Facts